kubernetes/enhancements/keps/sig-cluster-lifecycle/wgs/1815-componentconfig-objectmeta/README.md

   Try to be as paranoid as possible - e.g. what if some components will restart in the middle of rollout?

+- There should be no chance of failure while the lenient path for the strict decoder is in place as the filed will be optional.

 * **What specific metrics should inform a rollback?**

 * **Were upgrade and rollback tested?
 Was upgrade->downgrade->upgrade path tested?**